Abbas-Hussain-Muzammil/RandomPet/README.md

 # RandomPet
+P.S.
+I had to submit the Lab project as I was not able to fetch the images properly.
+I didn't quite understand the API docs.
+Working on it and will come up with something cool.

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 5 - Choose Your API

 Submitted by: **Abbas Hussain Muzammil**